frica/blog/content/articles/pelican_tuning.md

 Tags: pelican, github
 Lang: en

-Here are some things I learned after a few days working with Pelican.
+Here are some things I learned after a few days working with Pelican (read [here]({filename}/articles/setup_pelican.md) an explanation about the initial setup).

 # ghp-import